digitalocean/api-v2/docs/overview.md

 ### Curl Examples

-Curl examples are provided to facilitate experimentation.
+Curl examples used in this documentation are provided to facilitate experimentation.
 Variable values are represented as `$SOMETHING` so that you can manipulate them using environment variables.
 Examples use the `-n` option to fetch credentials from a `~/.netrc` file, which should include an entry for api.digitalocean.com similar to the following:

 ```
 machine api.digitalocean.com